Leslie Rees (writer): Career

 Rees was born in Perth, Western Australia and attended Perth Modern School and then the University of Western Australia, where he edited the student magazine, Black Swan.
 He then worked for The West Australian as a journalist before travelling to London to study at University College on a scholarship.
 It was while there that he married fellow Western Australian, Coralie Clarke, who had been a sub-editor during his time on the Black Swan.

 Rees returned to Australia in 1936 to become the Australian Broadcasting Commission's first federal drama editor in Sydney.
 In 1938 he helped establish the Playwrights' Advisory Board with Doris Fitton and Rex Rientis.
 He was also President of PEN (Sydney) for a number of years.

 As a writer, Rees is best known as a prolific author of children's books as well as written travel books, plays and an autobiography.

 He wrote the first Australian-written drama to air on Australian television, The Sub-Editor's Room.

 He died in Sydney on 17 August 2000.

+Family

+Leslie Rees married Coralie Clarke on 19 September 1931; they had two daughters: